-Advanced Life Systems is currently accepting applications for the position of Dispatcher.
+Advanced Life Systems is currently accepting applications for the position of FT Dispatcher.

 Qualified applicants should meet the criteria listed below.
 All applicants must be at least 18 years of age or older.
 Applicants must also be able to show proof of eligibility to work in the United States.